randybias/cloudscaling.com/blog/cloud-computing/_posts/2011-04-13-salesforce-com-shows-us-enterprise-clouds-will-fail.markdown

 SFDC popularized a whole new category of on-demand service called [Software-as-a-Service (SaaS)](http://en.wikipedia.org/wiki/SaaS), that most people are familiar with now.
 SaaS was largely a response to an earlier failed business model called "Application Service Providers" or ASP.
 The ASP model focused on delivering off-the-shelf applications in a hosted model over the Internet.
 The Wikipedia article linked to above says:

-<blockquote>Software as a service is essentially an extension of the idea of the ASP model.
-The term _Software as a Service (SaaS)_, however, is commonly used in more specific settings: whereas most initial application service providers focused on managing and hosting third-party [independent software vendors](http://en.wikipedia.org/wiki/Independent_software_vendor)' software, contemporary software-as-a-service vendors typically develop and manage their own software</blockquote>
+Software as a service is essentially an extension of the idea of the ASP model.
+The term _Software as a Service (SaaS)_, however, is commonly used in more specific settings: whereas most initial application service providers focused on managing and hosting third-party [independent software vendors](http://en.wikipedia.org/wiki/Independent_software_vendor)' software, contemporary software-as-a-service vendors typically develop and manage their own software

 So, for example, you might see a list of off-the-shelf ASP applications from ISVs such as: